Guide to a Perfect trip in Egypt!

 "The guides you employ are all very competent and we can only recommend your service to whoever wants to listen".

-"The service we had from your organisation throughout was excellent and can be recommended to anybody who might be interested".
+"The service we had from your organization throughout was excellent and can be recommended to anybody who might be interested".

 "It is a shame that the Egyptian tourist industry is being hurt by such bad publicity.
 All of your tour guides were very professional and very helpful".